 Our graduates find careers independently, in small partnerships or as a member of large multidisciplinary teams with other professionals such as architects, engineers, urban designers and town planners.
 You may work in private practice or in government areas at local, state and federal levels.

 You will be engaged primarily in site planning, site design, planting design and landscape planning.
-Careers include pathways to being an accredited landscape architect, landscape designer, landscape technician, and landscape construction technician.
-Many graduates enjoy work in overseas practices.Bachelor of Urban Development (Honours) (Urban and Regional Planning)
+Careers include pathways to being an accredited landscape architecture, landscape designer, landscape technician, and landscape construction technician.
+Many graduates enjoy work in overseas practices.Bachelor of Science

 Before you start this course we assume you have sound knowledge in these areas: